PATH (rail system): MetroCard

-Future
+TAPP

 In June 2019, the Port Authority announced it was in talks with the MTA to implement the new OMNY fare payment system on PATH.
 Under the announced plan, OMNY would be available to PATH riders by 2022, with both SmartLink and MetroCard being phased out by 2023.

-In November 2021, the Port Authority indicated that it would instead implement its own fare payment method system, which would be similar to OMNY.
-Though the as-yet-unnamed fare system will accept debit and credit cards and phones for fare payment, the Port Authority did not indicate whether the fare system and OMNY would accept each other's farecards.
+In November 2021, the Port Authority indicated that it would instead implement its own fare payment system—which looks and functions the same as OMNY, has lowercase branding, and is designed by Cubic Transportation Systems, which also designed OMNY.
+This fare system is named TAPP, short for Total Access PATH Payment, and is being tested as of December 2023.
+TAPP accepts debit and credit cards and phones for fare payment, but does not accept OMNY cards.
+By March 2024, TAPP-compatible turnstiles had been enabled at six stations.
+The rollout of TAPP at all New Jersey stations was completed by early May 2024 and was rolled out at all stations in New York later that month.

 Rolling stock

 Current roster

 As of 2023, there is only one model, the PA5.
 The cars are 51 ft long by 9.2 ft wide, a smaller loading gauge compared to similar vehicles in the US, due to the restricted structure gauge through the tunnels under the Hudson River.
 They can reach 55 mph in regular service.
 Each car seats 35 passengers, in longitudinal "bucket" seating, and can fit a larger number of standees in each car.
 PA5 cars have stainless steel bodies and three doors on each side.
 LED displays above the windows (between the doors) display the destination of that particular train.
 The PA5 cars are coupled and linked into consists up to 8 cars long, with conductors' controls on all cars and engineers' cabs on the "A" (driving) cars; trains on the Newark–World Trade Center line will be lengthened to 10 cars as part of the line's 2010s upgrades.

 In 2005, the Port Authority awarded a $499 million contract to Kawasaki to design and build 340 new PATH cars under the PA5 order to replace the system's entire existing fleet.
 With an average age of 42 years and some cars dating back as far as 1964, the fleet was the oldest of any operating heavy rail line in the United States.
 The Port Authority announced that the new cars would be updated versions of the MTA's R142A cars.
 The first of these new cars entered revenue service in 2009; all of them were delivered over the next two years.
 The Port Authority exercised a subsequent contract for 10 additional PA5 cars, bringing the total to 350.